FranklinHu1/MoleculeRandomization/README.md

 # MoleculeRandomization
-Code for randomizing and optimizing molecule geometries based on qm7 Randomizing stuff is fun
+Code for randomizing and optimizing molecule geometries based on qm7 dataset